 After a free trial, plans are available either monthly or per event.
 Per event begins at $.25/GB, and monthly plans start at $19/month.

 Livestorm was made with marketers in mind.

-It features advanced marketing automation, including invites, reminders, and integrations as well as advanced analytics.
+It features some of the best webinar tools, including advanced features like marketing automation, which includes invites, reminders and integrations as well as advanced analytics.

 Its analytics platform allows you to track minute-by-minute attendance and attention rates of your audience.

 With Livestorm, you can create and customize your own landing pages and registration inside the software, and allows you to integrate with streaming services like YouTube Live and Twitch.